yurivish/yuri.is-2018/content/scribbles/about-me.md

 Get in touch -- [email me](mailto:yurivish@gmail.com).

-While at a picnic today I realized that this site has no information about me.
-Here's a first pass, to be condensed later.
+_August 15:_ I decided that this site needs an about page.
+This is a first pass, to be refined later.

+I build tools for creativity and exploration.
 My background is in computer science, linguistics, and design.
-My love is building tools for creativity and understanding.

-Right now I'm working on artistic tools that bridge the gap between ability and taste, and on better user interfaces for exploring information.

-My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), a new take on the [original](http://weavesilk.com).
-Over 25 million people have played with the site, and the app was featured on the front of the App Store.
+My most recent project is [Silk 2 for iOS](https://itunes.apple.com/us/app/silk-2-interactive-generative/id1050339928?mt=8), an artistic tool that helps bridge the gap between ability and taste.
+Over 25 million people have played with the [original site](http://weavesilk.com), and the app was featured on the front of the App Store.

 Silk has also been on exhibit for several years in the [Children's Creativity Museum](http://creativity.org) in San Francisco.

-Most people using Silk enjoy making pieces with lots of symmetry:
+Most people enjoy making pieces with lots of symmetry:

 <img src='{{< relpath "0x0ss-5.jpg" >}}' srcset='{{< relpath "0x0ss-5.jpg" >}} 1000w, {{< relpath "2x/0x0ss-5.jpg" >}} 2000w'  />